 - Oral or topical antibiotics: These are prescribed to attack and destroy bacteria.

-- Birth control pills/Oral Contraceptives: These help to control substances which contribute to causing acne.
+- Birth control pills/Oral Contraceptives: They help to control substances which contribute to causing acne.

 - Laser and light therapy: These are both used to decrease oil production and kill bacteria that causes acne, respectively.
 They also help to diminish scars.